savitskayakaterina/savitskayakaterina/README.md

 QA Engineer
 ----------------
-I have theoretical knowledge and practical experience in manual QA.
-I am familiar with various tools and technologies, including databases, bug tracking systems, Postman, and DevTools, test documentation, which I learned during my training with [ArtsiomRusau](https://www.linkedin.com/in/artsiomrusau/)   .
+I have theoretical knowledge and practical experience in manual QA, familiar with various tools and technologies, including databases, bug tracking systems, Postman, and DevTools, test documentation, which I learned during my training with [ArtsiomRusau](https://www.linkedin.com/in/artsiomrusau/)   .
 I am enthusiastic about applying my skills to contribute to quality assurance initiatives.

-* 🌍 I'm based in Warsaw, Poland
+* 📍 Warsaw, Poland
-* 📄 I invite you to have a look at my resume [LINK]
+* 📄 Have a look at my resume [LINK]
 * ✉️ Connect with me [![LinkedIn Badge](https://img.shields.io/badge/-KaterinaSavitskaya-blue?style=flat&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/katerina-savitskaya-2ba5b190/) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:katerina.savitskaya10@gmail.com)
 * 🔭 I’m currently working on an internship in mobile application testing.
 I have conducted exploratory testing and prepared documentation in accordance with the requirements, including checklists and bug reports
 * 🤝 I'm open to collaborating on pet projects
 * 💬 I speak English, Russian, sprinkle a little Hebrew, and I'm currently unlocking the secrets of Polish

 ---